Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### 5. Add `increment` instruction

-Within `#[program]`, let’s implement an `increment` instruction to increment the `count` once a `counter` account is initialized with the first instruction.
-This instruction requires a `Context` of type `Update`, which we’ll implement next and takes no additional instruction data.
+Within `#[program]`, let’s implement an `increment` instruction to increment the `count` once a `counter` account is initialized by the first instruction.
+This instruction requires a `Context` of type `Update` (implemented in the next step) and takes no additional instruction data.
 In the instruction logic, we are simply incrementing an existing `counter` account’s `count` field by `1`.

 ```rust
 pub fn increment(ctx: Context<Update>) -> Result<()> {